 The most notable challenge for most firms will be acquiring the necessary technical expertise to roll out NLP solutions effectively.
 While some compliance teams will look to hire those with expertise in the fields of AI and computer science, larger, established firms may find such a restructuring challenge, and may instead look to Fintechs as their source of personalised AI solutions.

 Regardless of the approach to adoption, NLP will be a key capability for many compliance teams.
-For many, it will be the key that allows a transition from the post-hoc investigation approach to compliance to the preventative, predictive approach, materially reducing exposure to risk.
+For many, it will be the key that allows a transition from the post-hoc investigation approach to compliance with the preventative, predictive approach, materially reducing exposure to risk.